Zoocha/ZR-CB-Media-Content/README.md

-# Zoocha Media Content Installation Guide
+# ZR Media Content Installation Guide

-To install the Zoocha Media Content, follow the steps below:
+To install the ZR Media Content, follow the steps below:

 1. Open your terminal.
 2. Navigate to your project directory.
-3. Add the below in the Drupal Root's composer.json installer-paths
+3. Ahead of running `composer require zr/RECIPE_NAME` - ensure the below has been added to the root `composer.json` **installer-paths**
     ```sh
     "web/recipes/custom/{$name}": ["type:drupal-recipe"]
     ```
-4. Run the following command to execute the Zoocha Media Content installation:
+4. Run the following command to execute the ZR Media Content installation:

     ```sh
     ddev drush recipe recipes/custom/zr-cb-media-content
     ```

-This command will execute the Zoocha Media Content installation.
+This command will execute the ZR Media Content installation.